nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 as we can choose to update a parameter without changing the others.
 </div>

-The `INDEX` field specifies the index of the buyer that we want to edit on the current visible buyer list, so if the buyer is not on this list, then we cannot execute this command on the buyer.

 Examples:<br>
 `editbuyer 3 -n John Doe -e johndoe@yahoo.com -r 40000-50000 -pr HIGH`: Edits buyer at index 3 to have a new name "John Doe", new email "johndoe@yahoo.com", new acceptable price range of $40000 - $500000, and a high priority.<br>
 `editbuyer 1 -c bright; sunny`: Edits buyer at index 1 to have new desired characteristics of bright and sunny.